Submarine Cable Networks

 Monitoring & Maintenance

 Fiber monitoring of links is an essential ongoing function.
-ONMSi can be used to detect fiber degradation and a wide array of fiber monitoring techniques may be utilized to meet the unique challenges associated with a submarine cable fault.
+ONMSi can be used to detect fiber degradation and a wide array of fiber monitoring techniques may be utilized to meet the unique challenges associated with a fault.
 For example, to detect fluctuations in strain, temperature and other parameters inherent to submarine cables, fiber optic sensing tools play a critical role.
 In addition, service performance monitoring is key to pro-actively identifying data issues (such as latency, throughput, jitter, and frame loss/bit error rate) and is usually required in order to prove SLA compliance for customers.

 Submarine Network Architecture